citrix/terraform-provider-citrix/docs/resources/delivery_group.md

 ~> **Please Note** Default Access Policies can only be modified; they cannot be deleted.
 If using this property, both default policies have to be specified.

 -> **Note** Use `Citrix Gateway connections` as the name for the default policy that is Via Access Gateway and `Non-Citrix Gateway connections` as the name for the default policy that is Not Via Access Gateway. (see [below for nested schema](#nestedatt--default_access_policies))
+- `default_desktop_icon` (String) The id of the icon to be used as the default icon for the desktops in the delivery group.
 - `delivery_group_folder_path` (String) The path of the folder in which the delivery group is located.
 - `description` (String) Description of the delivery group.
 - `desktops` (Attributes List) A list of Desktop resources to publish on the delivery group.
 Only 1 desktop can be added to a Remote PC Delivery Group. (see [below for nested schema](#nestedatt--desktops))